Czechs eliminate US in shootout in Olympic quarterfinals

 The goal was Donato’s fifth in five games, passing his father and Harvard coach, Ted, who scored four for the U.S. at the 1992 Olympics in Albertville.

-The Czechs tied it at 1 at 15:12 after 39-year-old U.S. captain – and natural winger – Brian Gionta lost the faceoff clean and Jan Kolar got it back to Kovar, who beat Zapolski from long range with a screen in front for the kind of goal that been common at this tournament.
+The Czechs tied it at 1 at 15:12 after 39-year-old U.S. captain – and natural winger – Brian Gionta lost the faceoff clean.
+Jan Kolar got it back to Kovar, who beat Zapolski from long range with a screen – the kind of goal that has been common at this tournament.

-The teams traded chances in the third period, none better than O’Neill clanking a shot off the cross bar with just under three minutes left on an odd-man rush.
+The teams traded chances in the third period and O’Neill clanked a shot off the crossbar with just under three minutes left on an odd-man rush.
 The U.S. got a power play at the end of regulation and into overtime but never got a shot on net.

 With 35 seconds left in overtime, U.S. defenseman Bobby Sanguinetti’s shot hit Francouz and sat in the crease, but the goalie was able to cover up.